X5TNE/FOUR223/README.md

 # FOUR223

+just an optimizer inspired by NNs that I want to really love chaos.
+"Why?"
+No reason just funny.

+---

 - What is this?
 > idk poorly documented evolution system with random things mixed in
 - What can I use it for?